 Balwoo Gongyang keeps true to the principles of eating food at a Buddhist temple, following the principles of true Korean cuisine started in the beginning of the Joseon era.
 The name of the restaurant refers to disciplining oneself in Buddhism, maintaining self-control as well as the method of monastery meals consumed by the monks.
 Balwoo serves only organic vegetarian food, excluding the forbidden five pungent vegetables from their diet: scallions, onions, chives, leeks and garlic from its cuisine.
 Balwoo’s cuisine makes one realise the importance of vegetables and encourages it to be the main focus in their recipes as they are cooked following techniques used for centuries.

-P.s.
-Although it’s Buddhist, Muslim travelers still can enjoy this cuisine as it’s purely vegetarian.
+P.S: Although it’s Buddhist, Muslim travellers still can enjoy this cuisine as it’s purely vegetarian.